 - Bilingual Special Education – a special class for students who are recommended to receive services in a bilingual classroom (Spanish, Chinese, Russian, Yiddish, or Haitian Creole).

-- Special Program for students with ID classification – a special class or program in a community school for students who are classified as intellectually disabled and who are being alternately assessed.
+- Academics, Career and Essential Skills (ACES) – Specialized Program for students with Intellectual Disability – provides a special class or program in a community school for some students who are classified with an intellectual disability and who are being alternately assessed.